LeMinux/ConvenienceDownloader/README.md

 - --keep-art

     Use this option if you want to keep the cover art downloaded.
 By default cover arts will not be kept, so use this to keep them.
+    Note that you can not keep cover arts and specify a cover art to use since these conflict with each other.

     ## Example Usage